jrburke/cards/README.md

 * release: called after the card has been removed from the DOM.
 Allows the card to do cleanup before it is garbage collected.

+## Tests

+To run the tests, open `test/all.html` in a browser and press the "Go" button.
+Each test is also invidually loadable for debugging support.

 ## License

 [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)